bioinform/somaticseq/utilities/dockered_pipelines/README.md

 --snv-classifier /PATH/TO/snv.xgboost.model --indel-classifier /PATH/TO/indel.xgboost.model
 ```

-* To run SomaticSeq in training mode (include `--inclusion-region /PATH/TO/high_confidence.bed` if the truth files are only confident in certain genomic regions).
+* To run SomaticSeq in training mode (include `--inclusion-region /PATH/TO/high_confidence.bed` if the truth files are only confident in certain genomic regions), and then
 ```
 --train-somaticseq --truth-snv /PATH/TO/all_truth_snvs.vcf --truth-indel /PATH/TO/all_true_indels.vcf
 ```